LZMA-JS/LZMA-JS/readme.md

 It is based on [gwt-lzma](http://code.google.com/p/gwt-lzma/), which is a port of the LZMA SDK from Java into JavaScript.
 The original Java code is licensed under the Apache License 2.0 license.

-Because it is based on a GWT module, the code is unfortunately very difficult to read.
-Help cleaning up the code and making it readable would be appreciated.
-It could also be optimized quite a bit.

 Live demos can be found [here](http://nmrugg.github.com/LZMA-JS/ "Demos").

 How to Use